 Welcome to The Dirty Sifter!
 Sounds kind of fun-don't you think?
 Here you'll find a mixture of things that keep my mind busy, my kitchen dirty, and my life full.
-Along the way, I hope to share food that will energize you, tidbits about my life that will make you laugh, and my journey with food.
+Along the way, I hope to share food that will energize you, tidbits about my life that will likely entertain you, and my passion for stuffing my face - I mean - food.

-Still, after returning to school to start my graduate studies in August 2013, those feelings of un-rest, guilt and anxiety lingered.
+Still, after returning to school to start my graduate studies in August 2013, those feelings of unrest, guilt and anxiety lingered.
 I struggled for a few months, wondering if I'd ever feel "normal" again.
-This rut transcended my work ethic, my exercise, my relationships with others and my food.
-And let me tell you, the cold and dark winters of Wisconsin did not help the situation!
+This rut transcended my work ethic, my exercise, my relationships with others and my diet.
+The cold and dark winters of Wisconsin and a draining relationship did not help the situation!
 Cold, pessimistic and confused about life, my sister unknowingly stepped in.
 Isn't that what big sisters are for?

 In January 2014, my sister introduced me to a food blog that changed my life.
 It was all about vegan food-and how to find your "glow" again.After experimenting for a few months, I found myself feeling "good" again: I was sleeping better, I was less anxious, my energy levels were coming back, my chronic constipation was improving, and my skin was also improving.
 And even better-I felt proud of the food I purchased, prepared and put into my body.
 This most certainly produced a sense of security and happiness that emanated to other areas of my life.
 Compassion, patience, and ability to be in-tune with my body started to developed, and is still developing.
 Prioritizing my health and well-being went hand-in-hand with nourishing plant-based food.